-How do Pennsylvania schools of Social Work view the CWEB and CWEL programs?
+How do Pennsylvania schools of social work view the CWEB and CWEL programs?

-Selected individuals at participating schools of Social Work were asked to complete an annual survey regarding their involvement in the CWEB and CWEL programs.
-Responses were obtained from 94% of the schools, with a 75% response rate from individuals (surveys were sent to multiple respondents at each school).
-Of the 33 respondents, 41% reported that their university participates only in the CWEB program or only the CWEL program and 17% reported involvement with both programs.
+Selected individuals at the 17 participating schools of Social Work were asked to complete an annual survey regarding their involvement in the CWEB and CWEL programs.
+Responses were obtained from 81% of the schools, with a 71% response rate from individuals (surveys were sent to multiple respondents at each school).
+Of the 25 respondents, almost 25% reported that their university participates only in the CWEB program, 48% only participated in the CWEL program, and 28% reported involvement with both programs.

-The first part of the survey focused on questions rating the quality of the CWEB and CWEL programs, which respondents answered through 6 quantitative and 3 qualitative questions.
+The first part of the survey focused on the quality of the CWEB and CWEL programs, which respondents answered through 6 quantitative and 3 qualitative questions.
 Quantitative questions were rated on a 5-point scale from 1 (Very Poor) to 5 (Very Good).
-Items included collaboration between schools and staff, faculty support of students, and student's contributions to the school's learning environment.
+Questions asked about collaboration between schools and staff, faculty support of students, and students' contributions to the school's learning environment.
 Qualitative questions asked respondents to describe student caliber, positive elements of the CWEB/CWEL programs, and problems or suggestions for program improvement.
 In the second part of the survey, respondents were asked to rate how important a mixture of core competencies and traditional criteria were in order to select CWEB students.
 Results of these items can be found in the Core Competency section below.

-Responses indicate that school administrators continue to be satisfied with the quality of the CWEB and CWEL programs; both programs scored well with the average hovering around 4.3 or above on each of the items.
-Rankings for the top three highest rated items can be seen in the figure below.
+Responses indicate that school administrators continue to be satisfied with the quality of the CWEB and CWEL programs.
+Both programs scored well, with the average hovering around 4.6 or above on each of the items.
+Rankings for the top three highest rated items can be seen in Figure 10.